Supreme Court confirms draft suggesting landmark Roe v. Wade abortion ruling could be amended | CBC News

 The Roe v.
 Wade decision recognized that the right to personal privacy under the U.S. Constitution protects a woman's ability to terminate her pregnancy.

-The 1973 ruling helped mobilize Christian leaders angered by the ruling, leading to the formation of politically active organizations such as the Family Research Council and Focus on the Family.
+The ruling helped mobilize Christian leaders, leading to the formation of politically active organizations such as the Family Research Council and Focus on the Family.

-The Guttmacher Institute, a pro-choice research group, has estimated that about half of all U.S. states would ban abortion if they had the legal backing to do so.
+The Guttmacher Institute, a pro-choice research group, has estimated that about half of all U.S. states would ban abortion if they had the legal backing.
 In 2019, the group said abortions were at their lowest level since Roe v.
 Wade, due to a declining birth rate, expanded insurance coverage for contraception and the increased use of medications that can terminate pregnancies.

 A 2021 poll by the Pew Research Center found that 59 per cent of U.S. adults believed it should be legal in all or most cases, while 39 per cent thought it should be illegal in most or all cases.

-Should the top court offer an opinion consistent with the Politico report, the U.S. would be bucking a global trend.
-In a report in late 2019, the Council of Foreign Relations documented about 30 examples of countries this century that have expanded access to abortion services, with just the U.S. and a handful of others tightening restrictions.
+Should the top court offer an opinion consistent with the Politico report, the U.S. would be bucking the global trend.
+The Council of Foreign Relations in a report in late 2019 tracked nearly 30 instances of countries this century that have expanded access to abortion services, with just the U.S. and a handful of others tightening restrictions.

 With files from Reuters